 As stated in the FAA NOFO Guidance FY20 all scored proposals will be ranked.
 The Guidance states the following: The Review Panel will rank all proposals based on how critical they deem the program is for the system of care.
 The SCORE awarded to a proposal is reflective of how competitive the proposal is.
-The RANKING of the proposals is reflective of how competitive the proposal is.
-The RANKING of the proposals is reflective of how competitive and critical the services are to ensure availability and access.
+The RANKING of the proposals is reflective of how imperative and critical the services are to ensure availability and access.